Corona is pandemic now: WHO

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-GENEVA/ROME/OTTAWA//LONDON/NEWYORK/KERBALA/BERLIN/BEIJING/SHANGHAI/TEHRANKUALA LUMPUR/ SKARDU: The new coronavirus outbreak can now be characterised as a pandemic, the head of the World Health Organisation said Wednesday.
+ISLAMABAD: The new coronavirus outbreak can now be characterised as a pandemic, the head of the World Health Organisation (WHO) said Wednesday.

 WHO chief Tedros Adhanom Ghebreyesus said he was alarmed by the spread and severity of the outbreak, along with a lack of action taken to combat it.
 "COVID-19 can be characterised as a pandemic," he told reporters in Geneva.